 Chicago singer-songwriter Kathy Greenholdt wrangles with human desires, spiritual questions, and the natural world in brightly dark folk-rock.

 In 2002, at age 38, Kathy learned to play guitar and wrote her first song.
 Since then, she has issued eight collections of original music and has performed both acoustic and full-band shows.
-Her newest album, If (2020), is being released right now, with all sales on Bandcamp through October 9 benefiting the Joe Biden for President campaign fund.
+Her newest album, If, is currently being released.

 Halos Are History Album: